 Since free gas pipelines are still available, especially in Germany, a pure hydrogen network or a network with a natural gas-hydrogen mixture could thus be established with relatively little effort.
 The pressures for transport in the gas networks are around 80 bar to 100 bar - this pressure range will probably also become established for the transport of hydrogen.
 Here, the piston compressors of the NEUMAN & ESSER GROUP can be used in particular.
 Furthermore, when using the gas networks, the existing storage possibilities for natural gas, especially salt caverns, the so-called Cavern Storage, can be used to store hydrogen in the long term.
 Initial model tests for storing hydrogen in salt caverns at around 200 bar are already underway.
 This would solve the biggest challenge of the energy transition in particular: the storage of green energy.
 While large-scale storage in batteries is not sustainable enough and actually not affordable, the potential sites for pumped storage power plants in Germany and Europe have now almost all been developed.
 Other storage options for electrical energy are still in experimental stages, or have never made it past this stage.
 However, by storing hydrogen in salt caverns, the energy demand of a longer period can now be stored and retrieved in case of a longer dark period.

 Hydrogen is also a starting material for the production of synthetic fuels (synfuels).
 This requires a carbon source in addition to the hydrogen.
-This is obtained, for example, by capturing CO2 from combustion or fermentation processes, the process of carbon capture and storage, and combining it with the hydrogen, e.g. by methanation.
+This is obtained, for example, by capturing CO2 from combustion or fermentation processes, the process of carbon capture and usage, and combining it with the hydrogen, e.g. by methanation.
 In this process, methane (CH4) can be produced using energy, which can be used in the same way as natural gas (by feeding it into the natural gas grid, as CNG or as LNG).
 If a "green" CO2 source is used, e.g. from biogas plants - climate-neutral natural gas can be produced via this route.
 These advanced fuels emit CO2 when they are burned, but only as much as was previously bound in them.
 This pathway can thus be used to decarbonize areas where direct electric application or the use of hydrogen is not economically viable - these include aviation or shipping.

 During the production of crude oil or natural gas and the subsequent treatment of the produced medium, the gas treatment, various gases are separated.
 These so-called offgases are not needed for the subsequent product and must therefore be removed from the extracted crude oil or natural gas.
 However, these waste products can be made usable by desulfurization processes.
 For example, NEUMAN & ESSER compressors are used on offshore platforms to compress off-gases and make them usable as desulfurized gas.